 Vefa’s Kitchen is one of my favorite cookbooks.
 I often pick it up and marvel at the pictures, and the simple, fresh ingredient-inspired Greek recipes.
 As I was leafing through the book the other day, I came across this recipe for “Baked Giant Beans”.
-The recipe called for dried lima/butter beans, and remembered that I had a bag of dried fava beans in the pantry, so I went about making the dish.
+The recipe called for dried lima/butter beans, and remembered that I had a bag of fava beans in the pantry, so I went about making the dish.
 It’s a real country/rustic dish, best served with greens and a thick slice of wheat bread.

 Baked Gigante Beans (adapted from Vefa’s Kitchen)